am-impact/amcommand/README.md

 If you look at the second example, you see a call and service key.
 These can be used to load a new set of commands.

 In your plugin's service __yourPluginServiceName__ (e.g.: amCommand or amCommand_command), you'll create a new function called __yourPluginFunctionName__.
 In here you could do the same thing as you see in the example, and just return the new set of commands.

-## Changelog

-### v0.7.1

-- Fixed a bug where the 'Duplicate entry' wouldn't duplicate the other locales versions of an entry.
-- Fixed a bug that wouldn't allow the 'Duplicate entry' command to duplicate the parent's entry in case of a Structure type entry.

-### v0.7

-- Ability to open commands with URLs in a new window, if you hold down the CTRL or Command key when executing a command.
-- New command: Delete user.
-Return a list of users other than your own.
-- New command: Edit user.
-- User commands added, which are only available if the user has the right to edit users.
-- New command: Duplicate entry.
-If you are editing an (non Single section) entry, you have the command duplicate entry available.
-- New command: Delete entries.
-Quickly delete an entry from a section of choice (with confirmation).
-- The command 'Delete entries' has been renamed to 'Delete all entries' and is now only available to admins.
-- The command 'Settings: New...' command set type has been amended.
-- Added 'Assets', 'Image Transforms', 'Locales' and 'Plugins' to the settings commands.
-- Moved new command logic to new services.

-### v0.6.1

-- If a scrollbar is shown in the list of commands, keep the current focused item visible by auto scroll while navigating with the arrow keys.

-### v0.6

-- Ability to execute commands that just perform an action.
-- Ability to add data to a command that'll be send with the triggerCommand function.
-- Ability to show a confirmation box per command, before executing it.
-- New command: Delete entries.
-Quickly delete all entries from a section of choice (with confirmation).
-- New command: Edit entries.
-Quickly edit an entry from a section of choice.
-- When a new command set has been loaded, they are not nicely sorted on type and name as well.
-- An url option for a command is no longer required.
-- Palette opens faster.
-- Fixed a bug that wouldn't allow you to trigger a command anymore, if you tried to trigger a command when none were available.

-### v0.5.1

-- Commands are now nicely sorted on type and name.
-- Fixed a bug that could load the same command multiple time by bashing the return key.
-- Fixed a bug that would make the left and right arrow keys start searching.

-### v0.5

-- Ability to create your own commands in a plugin.
-- Ability to create commands that can load up a new set of commands.
-- If a new set of commands was loaded, and the palette was closed, you'll see the regular commands return when reopening the palette.
-- If a new set of commands can't be loaded, you'll see a notification and the regular set of commands return.
-- Clear notification of what command is being executed.
-- Added a few more commands (more are coming).
-- Added a loader that'll be shown when loading a new set of commands.
-- Styling edited.
-- Commands are no longer hyperlinks.
-- Alot of the old code was changed.

-### v0.2

-- Initial release.

 ## Contact